icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [nvzone/minty](https://github.com/nvzone/minty) - Beautifully crafted color tools.
 - [3ZsForInsomnia/pacer.nvim](https://github.com/3ZsForInsomnia/pacer.nvim) - Creates a reading pacer by highlighting one word at a time and dimming all text outside the current paragraph-and-some to help you read faster.
 - [wsdjeg/cpicker.nvim](https://github.com/wsdjeg/cpicker.nvim) - A lightweight color palette plugin that supports a wide range of color models.
+- [leolaurindo/tunnelvision.nvim](https://github.com/leolaurindo/tunnelvision.nvim) - Focus on one symbol at a time by dimming unrelated lines.
 <!--lint disable double-link -->
 <!--lint enable double-link -->